National Statistical Institute

 |Data revision - practice|

-The identified errors at registration in the primary data and revisions are regularly recorded and stored.
+The identified inconsistencies, registration errors and revisions in the primary data are regularly recorded and stored.

 Specialized statistical surveys - see section 3.3

 |Frequency of data collection|